Lola Mk6

-The Lola Mk6 GT was a racing car with a production run of only three units, built between 1962 and 1963 by British car manufacturer Lola Cars.
-With its 289 cuin Ford V8 engine, the Mk6 GT was the first mid-mounted, high displacement V8-powered Grand Touring car, a chassis arrangement that had been used, up until that time, only on formula cars and smaller, more affordable GTs.
+The Lola Mk6 GT was a racing car with a production run of only three vehicles, built between 1962 and 1963 by British car manufacturer Lola Cars.
+With its 289 cuin Ford V8 engine, following the ideas of John Tojeiro in his 1962 Buick engined EE, the Mk6 GT was the next mid-mounted, high displacement V8-powered Grand Touring car, a chassis arrangement that had been used, up until that time, only on formula cars and smaller, more affordable GTs.